Samu01Tech/riassunti-uni/Cybersecurity/Basics of Security.md

 **Attack** is the exploitation of a vulnerability through a malicious activity to gain unauthorized access or attempt to compromise a system CIA.

-[Cyber attacks try to readch as many victims as possible]
+[Cyber attacks try to reach as many victims as possible]

 **Risk** is the probability of a threat exploiting a vulnerability to cause harm to the system.